General

 Foraging and Feeding

-Streaked Shearwater: Feeds on small fish and squid.
-Plunge dives in shallow water for food or swoops down to snatch prey from the water surface.
+Streaked Shearwater: These shearwaters feed mainly on small fish and squid.
+They plunge dive in shallow water for food or swoop down to snatch prey from the water surface.
+They often associate with other seabirds.
+They have been known to follow fishing boats, attracted to anchovy crawls off Japan.

 Vocalization